sguir/ppgcourse/exercise_BP.md

 > * For the second set of simulations, we are going to use the precomputed file resulting from running the CORE model with the 100000 simulations as input.

 8.3.
-Copy the previously obtained results and also those precomputed for 100,000 PODs to the **my_results*** folder in your laptop:
+Copy the previously obtained results and also those precomputed for 100,000 PODs to the **my_results folder in your laptop**:

 ```bash
 cd my_results